| If you ever find yourself stuck in a life decision do you ever wonder what Oprah would do? Here are 12 'Oprah-isms' to live by!

 School teaches us that success is achieved by following instructions and by doing things the way they’re “supposed to be” done.
 But life, business - and Oprah - teach a different lesson, just do what's right for you.

 When Oprah got her first job as a news anchor, she didn’t read the news the way it always had been.
 She spoke with emotion and empathy, as if she was really experiencing what she was reporting.
-It was different, but audiences liked it – and so TV producers did too.
+It was different, but audiences liked it – and therefore TV producers did too.

 If you feel like your job is a round hole and you’re a square peg, it’s time to make that change happen for yourself!